wjdenny/wjdenny.github.io/content/Translingualism is considered more broad than plurilingualism and includes concepts of agency and critical ideological analysis.md

 ---
 tags:
   - statement
-  - topic/translingualism
+  - teaching/tesol
-  - topic/plurilingualism
+  - teaching/plurilingualism
-  - topic/dei
+  - dei
 ---
 Translingualism is considered more broad than plurilingualism and includes concepts of agency and critical ideological analysis.